NavigationContentFooter

 • Jitsi-Meet

-Jitsi Meet is an open-source video conferencing service solution providing fully encrypted and secure high quality and audio without subscription or the need to create an account.
-The solution can either be installed natively on Ubuntu Bionic Beaver (18.04 LTS) and Debian Buster.
-Another way to install it, is using a containerized application running on Docker.
+Jitsi Meet is a fully encrypted, open-source video conferencing tool.
+You do not need an account or subscription to use it.
+The solution can be installed natively on Ubuntu Bionic Beaver (18.04 LTS) and Debian Buster.
+You can also install it using a containerized application running on Docker.

 This tutorial explains how to install the Jitsi Meet solution on an Instance using the Docker Image provided by the Jitsi team, allowing you to deploy your personal Jitsi Meet video conferencing solution in a few easy steps.
 It is based on a Debian stable base installation and provides all additional modules available for Jitsi like Etherpad or jigasi, a gateway allowing SIP connections to the Jitsi Meet Instance.